scope-lab-vu/deep-nn-car/README.md

 Configuring the server and client setup for DeepNNCar can be performed by following the instructions at [Configuring server and client](https://github.com/scope-lab-vu/deep-nn-car/wiki/Configuring-the-Server-and-Client)

-Some Safety features implemented on DeepNNCar are discussed in: [DeepNNCar Safety Features](https://github.com/scope-lab-vu/deep-nn-car/wiki/DeepNNCar-features)
+Some Safety features implemented on DeepNNCar are discussed in [DeepNNCar Safety Features](https://github.com/scope-lab-vu/deep-nn-car/wiki/DeepNNCar-features)

+DIfferent acceleration protocols implemented in DeepNNCar can be found at [Acceleration protocols](https://github.com/scope-lab-vu/deep-nn-car/blob/master/acceleration.pdf) the code for which is [Controller.py]()

 Some common errors we encountered during our experiments is discussed in [Troubleshooting common errors](https://github.com/scope-lab-vu/deep-nn-car/wiki/Troubleshooting)